classification of Vaucheria

 • The life cycle of Vaucheria is haplontic whereas most of the members of Siphonales are diplontic.

 Pascher (1914) suggested the induction of three classes, Xanthophyceae, Chrysophyceae, and Bacillariphyceae in a single division Chrysophyta.
-Most algologists in general agreed to Pascher’s suggestion.
+Most algologists in general agreed with Pascher’s suggestion.

 In modern times, these three classes are segregated and are elevated into a division.